All Articles/

 If you've found those distinctive pincer-tailed insects scurrying across your bathroom floor at 2 AM, you're not alone.
 Louisiana's humid subtropical climate creates perfect conditions for earwigs, and our Gulf Coast region sees some of the highest earwig activity in the country.
 Despite their intimidating appearance and the persistent myth that they crawl into ears, earwigs are primarily nuisance pests—but they can become a serious problem when populations explode.

-Louisiana State University Agricultural Center reports that earwig complaints spike during our wet seasons, particularly from April through October when humidity levels consistently exceed 70%.
+According to the Louisiana State University Agricultural Center, earwig complaints spike during our wet seasons, particularly from April through October when humidity levels consistently exceed 70%.
 The European earwig (Forficula auricularia) dominates our region, though we also see ring-legged earwigs (Euborellia annulipes) along the coast.

 Why Louisiana Homes Attract Earwigs: Climate and Construction Factors